-Within the Inverell Plateau Granites landscape unit, sols area a shallow, gritty loam that thickens downslope to sands and texture-contrast soils on lower slopes and valley floors.
-Wide valleys, including the location of the study area, have deep, dark clay deposits in swampy streamlines.
+Within the Inverell Plateau Granites landscape unit, soils are a shallow, gritty loam that thickens downslope to sands and texture-contrast soils on lower slopes and valley floors.
+Wide valleys, have deep, dark clay deposits in swampy streamlines.

 2.3.5 Step 3